SherG/cool-iron/blog/facebook-ads-roi.md

 Your data will tell you what your next action step should or can be.
 For example, that might be:

-* Continue to let campaigns runs in order to determine the ability of the Facebook ad marketer to generate quality leads on a regular basis.
+* Continue to let campaigns run in order to determine the ability of the Facebook ad marketer to generate quality leads on a regular basis.
 * Fire the Facebook Ads pro.
 Get a better one.
 * Tweak your landing page to filter out tirekickers.
 * Save time by setting up automated email follow-ups.